-- US dollar (The unprecedented size of the rescue package funded by debt is likely to put downward pressure on the dollar once this crisis passes; it may be in the process of breaking down.) - Many semi-conductor tech stocks (These have surged in price over the last six months despite rapidly building inventories as customers contend with lack of demand.) - Mid-cap growth - Floating rate bank loans (This refers to the junk variety; spreading bankruptcies and a big price recovery push this asset class back down into the dislike category.) - Lower-rated junk bonds
+- US dollar (The unprecedented size of the rescue package funded by debt is likely to put downward pressure on the dollar once this crisis passes; it may be in the process of breaking down.
+Based on the sudden weakness in the dollar, anyone shorting it may want to take some profits while retaining most of their short position.) - Many semi-conductor tech stocks (These have surged in price over the last six months despite rapidly building inventories as customers contend with lack of demand.
+Lately, some "semi" issues have been hard hit while others have soared.) - Mid-cap growth - Floating rate bank loans (This refers to the junk variety; spreading bankruptcies and a big price recovery push this asset class back down into the dislike category.)

+• Lower-rated junk bonds